williamslab/ped-sim/README.md

 (according to the def file).
-Each line begins with the sample id (described above) of the simulated individual, the sex of that person, either `s0` for male or `s1` for female, the haplotype that line describes, `h0` or `h1`, and then a variable number of segments for each simulated chromosome.
+Each line begins with the sample id (described above) of the simulated individual, the sex of that person, either `s0` for male or `s1` for female, the haplotype that line describes, `h0` or `h1`, and then a variable number of segments for each chromosome.

 For each simulated chromosome, there is starting physical position and one or more break points.
 The start description is listed as